 - Developing and evaluating a body image programme (Free Being Me) for delivery by youth leaders to girl guiding groups, conducted in collaboration with the World Association of Girl Guides and Girl Scouts.

-Find out more information about the Appearance Matters on Facebook project.
+Find out more about the Dove Self-Esteem Project.

 Mirror, mirror project

 We developed a teacher training pack that addresses the consequences of negative body image.
 The project aimed at lowering dropout rates and increasing completion rates of VET (vocational education and training) students in partner countries through focusing on precisely those dropout aspects seemingly ignored or avoided by others when addressing the same issue.
 Promoting awareness about these issues to teachers ultimately contributes to an easier and more successful training completion and access to the job market for the students.

 This project was funded with support from the European Commission.

 Find out more about the Mirror, Mirror project.

 Breast cancer and body image